isographlabs/isograph/docs-website/docs/backlog.md

 ## V2 release

+- The store, etc. should be stored in context.
 - network error handling
 - components and "realized" resolvers, as well as ways to invalidate them
   - they could also be lazily calculated